kwmcclintick/datavis_finalproject/README.md

 For those who are actively looking for data scientist jobs in the U.S., the best news this month is the LinkedIn Workforce Report August 2018.
 According to the report, there is a shortage of 151,717 people with data science skills, with particularly acute shortages in New York City, San Francisco Bay Area and Los Angeles.
 To help job hunters to better understand the job market, Shanshan Lu scraped Indeed website and collected information of 7,000 data scientist jobs around the U.S. on August 3rd.
 The [information](https://www.kaggle.com/sl6149/data-scientist-job-market-in-the-us) that he collected are: Company Name, Position Name, Location, Job Description, and Number of Reviews of the Company.

-## Questions & Tasks
+## Others' Work

 I am on schedule to graduate with a PhD in EE this December and I've begun applying to machine learning jobs.
-Something that has confused me a bit is how many different titles exist for very similar jobs (i.e., data/ML/AI... combined with analyst/scientist/engineer/researcher/...).
+Something that has confused me a bit is how many different titles exist for very similar jobs (i.e., data scientists and machine learning engineers will share many technical qualifications such as SQL, Python, Torch/Tensorflow, R).

 Given Kaggle's active communitty, a number of coding repos are available that ask the following questions already, including [Exploration - Data Scientist job market
 ](https://www.kaggle.com/kambojharyana/exploration-data-scientist-job-market):